PTB-OEDA/VIEWS-Startup/Brandt-VIEWS2-Demo.md

     ##  - attr(*, ".internal.selfref")=<externalptr>

-This gives back the `rmse` for each country over the time periods for each of the two models.
+This gives back the `rmse` for each country over the time periods for each of the models.
+(The illustration only displays the first 6 values.)

 ## Metrics over time horizons